jneiva0/ponder/README.md

 Ponder is a PWA that aims to be a quick and easy way to save notes, quotes, thoughs or anything you want to write.

+You can access the live version on https://ponder.jneiva.dev

 ## Tech Stack
 - Written in TypeScript
 - Frontend using React and Chakra-ui